viamrobotics/docs/docs/components/arm/_index.md

 ## Motion planning with your arm

-The arm API sends requests for the arm to move to a set of joint positions.
+The arm API sends requests for the arm to move to a set of joint positions, and reports the arm's current joint positions.
 Viam's motion service provides an [API for moving the end of the arm to a given position, around any obstacles](/services/motion/#api).

 For each arm model, there is a JSON file that describes the [kinematics parameters of the arm](/internals/kinematic-chain-config/#kinematic-parameters).